 Centipedes are often seen in damp dark places such as gardens, leaf mulch, and logs.
 They can be helpful to a garden because they capture household pests including flies and cockroaches.

 Centipedes are nocturnal and rarely come indoors.
 They have numerous body segments and legs.
 They can live up to 6 years.
 Will bite which can be painful and cause swelling, discoloration, and numbness.

 What we do

-A-1 Bonded Termite specializes in safe and effective centipede removal treatments.
+A-1 Bonded Termite specializes in safe and effective centipede removal treatments with general pest control.
 When taking care of your varied centipede problem, you can expect the utmost care and professionalism by our certified team of pest removal specialists.

 A-1 Pest Control thoroughly inspects your property to properly establish what pests we are dealing with, and their colony size.

 Once the pest is isolated we find ways to effectively remove the pest from your living area.

 Once your pests are eliminated, we ensure they don’t come back.